insideout10/wordlift-docs/docs/analysis.rst

 Content Writing
 _____________

-To start working with WordLift (once the plugin has been properly `installed <getting-started.html#installation>`_ and `configured <getting-started.html#configuration>`_) we can simply start writing a blog post using the `standard visual editor of WordPress <https://en.support.wordpress.com/visual-editor>`_.
+To start working with WordLift (once the plugin has been properly `installed <getting-started.html#installation>`_ and `configured <getting-started.html#configuration>`_) you can simply start writing a blog post using the `standard visual editor of WordPress <https://en.support.wordpress.com/visual-editor>`_.

-WordLift adds to the visual editor the `WordLift Widgets Menu`_ to embed `widgets <key-concepts.html#widget>`_ in page.
+WordLift adds to the visual editor the `Widgets Menu`_ to embed `widgets <key-concepts.html#widget>`_ in page.

 .. image:: /images/wordlift-menu.png

 .. warning::

     WordLift works only with the standard **WordPress visual editor**.
-    WordLift cannot be used with *Visual Composer* (WorPress page builder) or any other customised page editor.
+    WordLift cannot be used with *Visual Composer* (WordPress page builder) or any other customised page editor.

 WordLift Widgets Menu
 _____________

-The menu lets you add four different `widgets <key-concepts.html#widget>`_ to your blog post. `widgets <key-concepts.html#widget>`_ provide a rich visual presentation of the entities populating the post and help readers find more relevant contents.
+The menu lets you add five different `widgets <key-concepts.html#widget>`_ to your blog post.` Widgets <key-concepts.html#widget>`_ provide a rich visual presentation of the entities populating the post and help readers find more relevant contents.

 .. note::
 	As the site grows with new articles, new entities are created and contents are annotated, the graphical widgets automatically reflect the changes **without requiring any intervention from the editor**.
 This brings fresh new updates on your contents.

-The four `widgets <key-concepts.html#widget>`_ are:
+The five `widgets <key-concepts.html#widget>`_ are:

 * **Chord**
 		|	Visualizes the relationships between all entities starting from entities mentioned in the post.

 * **Timeline**
-		|	Displays a navigable list of ordered entities of type *Event* mentioned in the post.
+		|	Displays a chronological and navigable list of entities marked as *Event* mentioned in the post.

 * **GeoMap**
-		|	Displays all entities of type *Place* mentioned in the post on a map.
+		|	Displays  on a map all entities of type *Place* mentioned in the post.

 * **Navigator**
-		|	Provides content recommendations by presenting relevant **internal** website links (links to other blog posts on the same website).
+		|	Provides content recommendations by presenting relevant **internal** links to other blog posts on the same website.

+* **Faceted Search Widget**
+		|	Provides a faceted search user interface to help readers find relevant articles using the network of entities.

 Each widget has a corresponding shortcode; review the `widget shortcodes page <shortcodes.html#widget-shortcodes>`_ for more information on how this works.